 The Randstad Employer Brand Research looked into the causes of stress in the workplace.
 It is Australians’ attitudes towards technology and automation that was the biggest surprise in the findings.
 The majority of Australians (84%) are not concerned that automation will affect their future job and 77% of respondents believe that they won’t need to change careers in the next ten years.

-Whereas, one in two Australians believe the biggest cause of stress at work is working longer hours.
-This was closely followed by: meeting role expectations (48%); fear of redundancy (43%); and pressure from managers (42%) as other work related issues causing stress.
-“The gap between perception and reality is fascinating”, commented Randstad’s CEO, Frank Ribuot.
-“Automation is a major factor impacting employees globally, however Australians are more focused on short term concerns, such as working longer hours, when the real threat and opportunities are coming from technological advancements”, said Ribuot.
+Whereas, one in two Australians believes the biggest cause of stress at work is working longer hours.
+This was closely followed by: meeting role expectations (48%); fear of redundancy (43%); and pressure from managers (42%) as other work-related issues causing stress.

 Ribuot added, “It is crucial for businesses to take advantage of the amazing range of developing technologies to stay relevant.
 Organisations need to understand how automation will potentially affect their business, they need to plan for these advancements, educate employees and look at reskilling options as new jobs and new business needs are created, often in areas where experience is limited or not available”.